 And I love that.

-I really liked “30 Covert Emotional Manipulation Tactics” and I learned a lot with it.
+I really liked “30 Covert Emotional Manipulation Tactics” and I learned a lot reading it.

 Specifically, it helped me to deepen my understanding of emotional abuse and the dynamics of power in relationships.